Call for Papers

 Improving the review process

-With the aim to improve the academic profile of the EAA annual congresses, during the last years the SSC has been implementing new ideas, such us the requirement of full-papers only and the introduction of discussants for papers of particular interest.
-Nevertheless new formulas are still under consideration to improve the review process as well as the presentation of papers at the conference.
-To this end the SC will be increased up to 50 members, plus the SSC members, and the scoring methodology has been included in this website (see below).
-Moreover the submission categories are also going to be revised to achieve a clearer picture of the topics and research methods.
-This will not only improve the review process but the organisation of the sessions.
+With the aim to improve the academic profile of the EAA annual congresses, the SSC has been implementing new changes during the last few years.
+These range from the requirement of full papers only to the introduction of discussants for papers of particular interest.
+The review process has also been improved.
+Not only has the SC gradually been increased up to 70 members in 2010, including the SSC members, but the scoring methodology has also been refined and included on this website (see below).
+Moreover as previously announced, the submission categories have been gradually revised to obtain a clearer picture of the topics and research methods.
+In our view this will not only improve the review process but also the organisation of the sessions.

 Consequently authors are invited to submit papers to any of the categories indicated below: